DUI Defense Attorney in Hancock County

 DUI Convictions Involving a Driver Under 21 Years of Age

 West Virginia has a zero-tolerance policy for underage drinking and driving.
-First-time offenders will pay a fine between $25 and $100 and endure a 60-day license revocation period.
+First-time offenders will pay a fine between $25 and $100 and endure a 60-day license revocation period or six months of ignition interlock in their vehicle.
 If convicted for a second time, an offender will be fined between $100 and $500.
 Additionally, second-time offenses will result in a 24-hour jail sentence and a license revocation that lasts up to 1 year or until the offender reaches the age of 21, depending on which is longer.
-To reinstate the license, the offender must show proof of financial responsibility in the form of a West Virginia SR22 policy.
+This suspension period may be adjusted if the driver elects to utilize an ignition interlock device for a set period.
+To reinstate the license, the offender must complete the DUI Safety and Treatment Program.

 Speak to an Experienced DUI Defense Attorney in Hancock County Today!